 In the Marvel comic-book universe, Deadpool is the joker in the deck.
 Created by Rob Liefeld and Fabian Nicieza, Deadpool first appeared in Issue #98 of The New Mutants in 1991.
 Liefeld was more than clearly inspired by the DC villain Deathstroke down to the extent that he gave Deadpool the alter ego Wade Wilson in contrast to Deathstrokes Slaine Wilson.
 Deadpool appeared in various comics over the next couple of years, gaining his first mini-series in 1993 and an ongoing self-titled series in 1997.
 Deadpool has undergone changes throughout the course of his history one of the weirder features is that his background tends to vary from writer to writer and sometimes is even contradicted or over-written.
 What is agreed is that he gained his disfigurement and the regenerative ability that has left him effectively immortal via the Weapon X program.
 The distinctive element of the Deadpool comic has always been his sarcastic one-liners, which gained him the nickname of the Merc with a Mouth, and his breaking of the fourth wall and realisation that he is a fictional character (at various points he has consulted back issues of the comic-book to gain information and broken out of the story to eliminate every character in the Marvel Universe and then come after the reader).
 Part of this, as recounted by the writers, was that they did not expect the comic-book to last long and so went in with a devil may care attitude, only for it to unexpectedly catch on with readers.
-Deadpool had previously appeared on screen in an episode of the animated tv series Ultimate Spider-Man (2012 ) and in the animated film Hulk Vs. (2009), before being played by Ryan Reynolds in live-action in X-Men Origins: Wolverine (2009), which was universally regarded as a shabby treatment of the character.
+Deadpool had previously appeared on screen in an episode of the animated tv series Ultimate Spider-Man (2012 ), made in the animated film Hulk Vs. (2009) that comes out surprisingly similar to the Deadpool on screen here, before being played by Ryan Reynolds in live-action in X-Men Origins: Wolverine (2009), which was universally regarded as a shabby treatment of the character.

 Ryan Reynolds has not exactly had a successful ride when it comes to superheroics.
 First up was his appearance as a supporting vampire hunter in Blade Trinity (2004), which was a far more enjoyable film than most had it, and was notedly where he patented the same motor-mouthed character whose entire dialogue consists of smartass one-liners that he plays here.
 He then played Deadpool in X-Men Origins: Wolverine as Reynolds tells it, he took the role because it was an opportunity offered to him knowing that it was being treated badly but did so with the possibility that he could in effect trade upwards and do it right.
 (Deadpool comes with snide jokes aimed at that film).
 His other outing was as Hal Jordan in DCs Green Lantern (2011).
 While I might be in a minority in arguing the merits of that film, Reynolds cocky presence was an ill match for the character and the CGI animated suit a universal disaster Reynolds even has a line about it here that made great play in the trailer And dont make the suit green.
 Or animated.
 This is almost certainly why Reynolds takes a producer role on Deadpool in a determination to do the character he plays right this time.